infrae/infrae.testbrowser/README.txt

   `form`
     The result would be a list of forms.

+  `form-actions`
+    The result would be the actions of a form.

+  `form-fields`
+    The result would be the fields of a form.

   `clickable`
     Available only on selenium, that is a list of elements, that you can click on it (even if they are not links).